belovehq/aws-repl-and-beakerx/README.md

 ## Terraform notes

-Since the machine's is provisioned at AMI level by Packer, our Terraform configuration is generic and directly reusable for other projects.
+Since the machine is provisioned at AMI level by Packer, our Terraform configuration is generic and directly reusable for other projects.